- Blends easily

 Mineral Fusion says their Liquid Foundation is “your 24/7 skin filter,” giving your skin that “I-woke-up-like-this look.”
 It is a full coverage, matte finish that promises to be streak proof, crease proof, and nothing less than flawless.
 The formula includes an antioxidant blend (green tea, pomegranate, vitamin c, and peptides) to help skin become firmer and look more youthful.
 It also includes licorice root, aloe vera, and lavender to soothe and calm.
 This liquid foundation is hypoallergenic, cruelty free, and vegan, as well as free of gluten, talc, parabens, phthalates, and fragrance.

-Well, there’s no pump with this foundation, making it a bit hard to control how much you use and not the quickest for dispensing product.
+Let’s start the review with the following, there’s no pump with this foundation.
+This makes it a bit hard to control how much you use and not the quickest for dispensing product.
 It is a thicker formula, reminding me of a mousey texture.
 But, for how thick it is, it blends in really quickly and easily with the fingertips (a brush works well, too!).
 You can build it up to a medium-full coverage pretty easily.
 I got a nice soft matte finish and it felt super lightweight on my skin.
 Though, it does oxidize immediately on skin.
 It really warms up and almost auto adjusts to your perfect shade.
 Luckily, it didn’t oxidize in a weird way and still looked really pretty.

 At the beginning of my wear, I really enjoyed the look of this foundation.
 It gave me a soft matte finish that didn’t exaggerate any dry spots or imperfections.
 But, that didn’t last all day.
 Mineral Fusion says this is a 24/7 skin filter, but after about the 6 hour mark, it wasn’t so much that.
 It did start to exaggerate texture and imperfections the longer I wore the foundation.
 For the most part, my skin did look even aside from extra oiliness in my t-zone.
 Like I said, this was one of the few Mineral Fusion products that wowed me, but even it’s performance didn’t stand out for the price.
 There’s definitely better options out there in professional grade beauty, and even at the drugstore.